upspin/upspin/doc/security.md

 centralized `KeyServer` running at `key.upspin.io`.
 Alice wraps *dkey* for each reader, annotated with a hash of that user's public key.
-(Alice runs with only ciphersuites she considers adequate, say {p256,p384,p521}, though she may herself use a p384 key.
+(Alice shares with others using ciphersuites she considers adequate, say {p256,p384,p521}, though her own key may be p384.
 If Bob picks an RSA 1024 key, she'll decline to wrap for him.)

 Keys are wrapped as in NIST 800-56A rev2 and RFC6637 §8 using ECDH.
-TODO LINKS.
 Specifically, Alice creates an ephemeral key pair v, V=vG based on the agreed elliptic curve point G and random v.
 Using Bob's public key R, Alice computes the shared point S = vR.